advancedresearch/the_century_of_satire/naturalistic-assumptions-and-dimensions-of-error.md

 The way this works is that how people think along these lines is according to rules, kind of like when people tell one-liner jokes, that meets some expectations, although the reader can not easily predict what is coming next.
-These rules, that might be informal, contains the information that makes your result potentially useful.
+These rules, that might be informal, contain the information that makes your result potentially useful.
 The information is not in the spiritual semantics, but kind of orthogonal to it.

 For example, when a person uses "Zoe", this can be put in a context of a possible world